charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 ## JSCS Punctuator

-Here is our current AddressChange:
+Many of us have been getting errors or warnings about punctuators.
+This can be fixed, but there are a couple steps invovled.
+Here is our current **onAddressChange** method:

 ```javascript
 onAddressChange = (event) => {